 There are many types of community business.
-They can be shops, farms, pubs or call centres.
+They can be shops, farms, pubs or call centres, among many other types of business.
 What they all have in common is that they are accountable to their community and that the profits they generate deliver positive local impact.
 Read some of their stories.

-Power to Change is an independent charitable trust set up with a £150 million endowment from Big Lottery Fund.
-Our role is to support community businesses to create better places across England over the next ten years.
+Power to Change is an independent charitable trust set up to support community businesses to create better places across England.

 The four key features of a community business are: